Register to vote

 If you don’t qualify to register to vote until after registration closes, you can apply for advance registration.
 This means that, if you turn 16, or if you will have been resident in Jersey for either:

-– the last six months plus any other period(s) which total five years
+- the last 6 months plus any other period(s) which total five years

 by election day, then you can register in advance to vote in this year’s elections.